 - you checked in on time, or if no check-in time was given, then at least 45 minutes before your flight was scheduled to depart

-- you're departing from an EU airport, or from a non-EU airport and flying into an EU airport on a 'community carrier' (an airline with its headquarters and main place of business within the EU.
-This includes all European discount and no-frills airlines)
+- you're departing from a UK/EU airport, or from a non-EU airport and flying into a UK/EU airport on a 'community carrier' (an airline with its headquarters and main place of business within the UK or EU.
+This includes all European discount and no-frills airlines).

 Your entitlement for flight delays

 What assistance you're entitled to depends on the length of your delay and the length of your flight.